Christian realism: Perspectives on Christian realism

 A New York Times opinion piece by Arthur Schlesinger Jr., written 20 years after Niebuhr's death, read:

+Conservative think tank Institute on Religion and Democracy, founded in 1981, has adopted the concept of christian realism, on their social and political approaches.

 Christian realism in the 21st century

 In the post-9/11 era, a number of scholars have been questioning the overly secular character of political realism, especially in the light of postmodern critique.
 Charles Jones of the University of Cambridge has suggested that international law and normative theory presuppose Christian ethics in the international relations theory.
 Despite the Christian realist underpinnings of scholars, originally associated with the English school, the revival of the interest towards religion in International Relations is a relatively recent phenomenon.